axone-protocol/docs/docs/faq/faq.md

 ## Utilization

-### Can you describe how the data transfer work ?
+### Can you describe how the data transfer works ?

-First, let me remind that the data is off-chain, only the data's metadata (it's description) is on-chain and integrated in the ontology.
+First, let me remind that the data is off-chain, only the data's metadata (its description) is on-chain and integrated in the ontology.

 When a consumer interacts with the Axone blockchain, they might request access to multiple datasets and algorithms.
 The protocol checks if the conditions set by the data or algorithm providers are satisfied.
 If they are, the transaction is validated on-chain (the [Pactum smart contract](https://docs.okp4.network/whitepaper/architecture#pactum-managing-agreements) ensures conditions are met, including retributions for providers), with the workflow being described like any service in the ontology (leveraging the [Cognitarium smart contract](https://docs.okp4.network/whitepaper/architecture#cognitarium-semantic-data-storage)).
 Subsequent to this validation, an [off-chain orchestration service](https://docs.okp4.network/whitepaper/architecture#orchestration), exemplified by workflow engines like [Argo](https://argoproj.github.io/argo-workflows/), takes over.
 This service acts as a gatekeeper for resources, relying exclusively on blockchain validation events to process the consumer's request.
 It's important to note that this orchestration service doesn't inherently trust any party; it solely trusts the blockchain's validation.